Applications by emergency care

-- You may apply to the Court for an order dispensing with service if after reasonable efforts a party cannot be located or there are exceptional circumstances.
+- Apply to the Court for an order dispensing with service if after reasonable efforts a party cannot be located or there are exceptional circumstances.

 - See procedures Service of documents and Dispensation of service for tasks that must be undertaken.

-- If you are unable to locate and serve all parties prior to the hearing, you must serve them outside the court on the day of the hearing (if they attend court) and then complete the affidavit of service.
+- If you are unable to locate and serve all parties prior to the hearing, you must serve them on the day of and prior to the hearing (if they attend court) and then complete the affidavit of service.